gabebw/pidgin2adium/README.md

 GBW" is the same as providing "gabeb-w,gbw".

 You do not need to provide your screenname in the alias list.

-### Example (using script)
-Assuming that:

-* your Pidgin log files are in the "pidgin-logs" folder
-* your various aliases in your chats are "Gabe", "Gabe B-W", and "gbw"

-Then run (at the command line)

-    $ pidgin2adium -i pidgin-logs -a "Gabe, Gabe B-W, gbw"

-Or:

-    $ pidgin2adium -i pidgin-logs -a gabe,gabeb-w,gbw

 ### Example (using library)
 The library style allows you to parse a log file and get back a LogFile instance